ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 }
 ```

-Previous invokeMethodAsync methods are deprecated.
+The previous `invokeMethodAsync` methods are deprecated.

-######  API to retrieve ballerina object or object method is isolated
+######  API to Retrieve the Isolated Ballerina object or object method

-Following two new APIs are introduced to ObjectType.
+The two new APIs below are introduced to the `ObjectType`.
 ```java
     boolean isIsolated();